gante/mmWave-localization-learning/README.md

 </p>

-In this GitHub repository, the creation of **beamformed fingerprints** is achieved through a pre-established codebook of beamforming patterns transmitted by a **single base station** (see examples below).
+In this work, the creation of **beamformed fingerprints** is achieved through a pre-established codebook of beamforming patterns transmitted by a **single base station**.
-Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints into a mobile device’s position.
-The average errors of down to **3.30/1.78 meters (non-tracking/tracking)** are obtained on realistic outdoor scenarios, containing **mostly non-line-of-sight positions**, making it a very competitive and promising alternative for **outdoor positioning**.
+Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints (see examples below) into a mobile device’s position.
+Average errors of down to **3.30/1.78 meters (non-tracking/tracking)** are obtained on realistic outdoor scenarios, containing **mostly non-line-of-sight positions**, making it a very competitive and promising alternative for **outdoor positioning**.